Michael Leahy (author): Early life

 Leahy was born in Newark, New Jersey.
 At age 10, he moved with his family to a suburb of Los Angeles, California.
+He was present at Sandy Koufax's perfect game.

-He is a graduate of Yale University.
+He is a graduate of Yale College.

 Career

 A feature writer known for his intimate portraits of subjects, Leahy explores topics varying from politics to social issues to sports.
 He has written for The Washington Post, Los Angeles Times, Arkansas Democrat-Gazette, and his work has appeared in Washington Post Magazine, TV Guide, Playboy Magazine and Sports Illustrated.

 Leahy has published three non-fiction books: Hard Lessons (1988), When Nothing Else Matters (2004) and The Last Innocents (2016).

 Along the way, Leahy has covered presidential politics, rural poverty, obesity in the Southern United States, malaria in sub-Saharan Africa, the housecleaner dubbed fisherman-savior of Elian Gonzalez, the United States Army’s recruiting efforts amid the specter of the Iraq war, corporate scandals, a nudist camp, his mother’s struggles with Alzheimer's, and the playing comeback of basketball legend Michael Jordan with the Washington Wizards.

-The Last Innocents: The Collision of the Turblent Sixties and the Los Angeles Dodgers, Leahy's third non-fiction book, was published on May 10, 2016 by HarperCollins.